w3c/adapt/explainers/symbols.md

 ##### Disadvantages

-* Complex&mdash;some concepts that would be represented by one BCI ID would need more than one Bliss character representation to identify them.

 * Exposes the implementation details of Bliss to someone writing this markup.

+  - As part of this, it's more complex than using atomic keys (such as BCI concept IDs): some concepts that would be represented by one BCI ID would need more than one Bliss character representation to identify them.

+##### Unknown factors

 * Unclear as to what the process for adding additional Bliss characters to Unicode would be.

 * The time between new concepts being added to Bliss, and them being available via Unicode would likely be significant, due to the release cadence of Unicode.

-### Forwards compatibility: multiple concepts per attribute value
+### Multiple concepts per attribute value

-Though it is not in the spec at the moment, we have considered how multiple concepts may be referenced within one attribute value.
+Though it is not expected to be used extensively, we have considered how multiple concepts may be referenced within one attribute value.

 As separate Bliss characters (or their representations) are space-separated, it is proposed that if multiple concepts were to be included in a single `adapt-symbol` attribute value, they would be comma-separated.
 For example: